awdeorio/mailmerge/README.md

 >>> Limit was 1 messages.
 To remove the limit, use the --no-limit option.
 ```

-Now, check your email make sure the message went through.
+Now, check your email.
+Make sure the message went through.
 If everything looks OK, then it's time to send all the messages.
+By default you will be asked to type the password into the prompt.
+Optionally, you can provide the environment variable EMAIL_PASSWORD.

 ### Send all emails
 ```console